bellewills/UX-Research-Project/README.md

 Evaluating User Experience in Digital Technologies — Comparative Study

-Project Title: Exploring Convergent Thinking with and without AI Assistance
+Project Title: What affect does AI assistance have on creative expression in a web-based drawing platform?
 Authors: Belle Williams & Keya Datta
 Unit: Methods 5: Evaluating User Experience in Digital Technologies
 Institution: University of the Arts London (UAL)